Association of Film Commissioners International: AFCI Locations Show

 In 1985, the AFCI partnered with the American Film Marketing Association to host Location Expo, the first on-location trade show for film and television production.
 Film Commissions from around the world gathered to promote their locations and services to American producers.
 The first Location Expo attracted 60 film commissioners and some 1,200 people from the film industry to a Los Angeles exhibition site.
 During the next four years, the Expo's space demands increased so that by 1990 the show had to be held at a site different from the AFM conference.
 Attendance tripled.
 Then in 1991, Expo relocated with the AFM to Santa Monica.
 The annual trade show, now an AFCI-sponsored event and known as the AFCI Global Finance and Locations Show, soon became too large to be held in conjunction with AFM, moved its event to early spring, and welcomes over 200+ film commissions and commercial affiliates exhibiting their services to more than 3,000 delegates.

 The AFCI has been a sponsor of the Location Managers Guild Awards since their inaugural event in 2014, which is currently scheduled to coincide with the AFCI Location Show to take advantage of the number of film commissioners and international location professionals attending the show.
 A representative of the AFCI has typically been the presenter for the award for best film commission.

 Cineposium

-Cineposium is an educational and networking event for film commissions first held in 1976.
+Cineposium is an educational and networking event for film commissions first held in Cincinnati in 1976.
 A program of educational seminars, it is designed to teach film commissioners about the management and processes of the film commission business.
-The event rotates among its active members, with recent locations including Jecheon (2013), New York (2014), Barcelona (2015), Atlanta (2016), Los Angeles (2017), and Cincinnati (2025).
+Cineposium '88, held in Toronto, Canada, was the first one to be held outside the United States.
+The event rotates among its active members, with recent locations including Jecheon (2013), New York (2014), Barcelona (2015), Atlanta (2016) and Los Angeles (2017).
+The 2025 Cineposium, held during the 50th anniversary of the AFCI was, like the first Cineposium, held in Cincinnati.

 The AFCI also participates in a number of other film festivals and markets, sponsoring panels and events at the American Film Market, Berlinale, Busan Film Festival, Festival de Cannes, and Sundance Film Festival.